NicolasLourenco/xcpretty-warning-counter/README.md

 ## How it works

-The `--formatter` option takes a file path as an argument, which is returned by the `xcpretty-travis-formatter` binary.
+The `--formatter` option takes a file path as an argument, so the `xcpretty-warning-counter` script returns the location of the installed Ruby formatter class.
 It must be evaluated before the xcpretty arguments are evaluated, hence the backtick wrapping.
-The specified file must return a Ruby subclass of `XCPretty::Formatter`, which will then receive `formatter_*` method invocations as the build output is parsed.
+The Ruby script must return a Ruby class that is a subclass of `XCPretty::Formatter`.
+This then receives `formatter_*` method invocations as the build output is parsed.

+I use the start of the tests as the indicator for when to write the warning file, so this formatter only works for with the `tests` argument of `xcodebuild`.